dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/setup_osx.md

 A virtual environment helps avoid conflicts between requirements for different projects and it isolates dependencies.
 For example, different projects may use different versions of Python.

-To create an environment called `dssg-3.8.10` with Python 3.8.10 in `pyenv`, install the python version:
+To create an environment called `dssg-3.9.18` with Python 3.9.18 in `pyenv`, install the python version:

-    $ pyenv install 3.8.10
+    $ pyenv install 3.9.18

 This will take several minutes.
 Once complete, create the environment

-    $ pyenv virtualenv 3.8.10 dssg-3.8.10
+    $ pyenv virtualenv 3.9.18 dssg-3.9.18

 And then assign it as the virtual environment to use in your directory of choice with

-    $ echo dssg-3.8.10 > .python-version
+    $ echo dssg-3.9.18 > .python-version

-This will ensure that whenever you are inside that directory, the `dssg-3.8.10` environment will be activated.
+This will ensure that whenever you are inside that directory, the `dssg-3.9.18` environment will be activated.

 If not, you can manually activate the environment:

 ```
-$ activate dssg-3.8.10
+$ activate dssg-3.9.18
 ```

 Depending on your command shell (`bash`, `zsh`, `csh`, etc) configuration you should get some info that the environment is in use,  if not you can check it with

     $ pyenv version
-    dssg-3.8.10 (set by /home/user/projects/.python-version)
+    dssg-3.9.18 (set by /home/user/projects/.python-version)

 ### Package installations

 Packages are installed using pip.
-To install a single package:
+To install a single package (**within your `virtual environment`**):

     $ pip install pandas